 One week before

 - Clean and wash; coming home to a house that is clean means one less job to do on your return and fewer clothes to be washed.

 - Ensure bills are up to date and paid

 - Use a list for packing.

 - Check the weather forecast so you can pack for the elements.

 - Advise your neighbour that you will be going away and ask them to put the bins out if necessary.

-- Make a copy of important documents that you may be carrying in your hand luggage and place in your suitcase.
+- Make a copy of important documents that you may be carrying in your hand luggage and place them in your suitcase.